 Academic Judicial Council

 Academic Judicial Council is a board of students and faculty who uphold the Honor Code by hearing select cases and appeals regarding alleged academic infractions.
 Student members are appointed each fall following a publicized application process.
 AJC is advised by the director of residence life and judicial affairs.
 Students interested in this opportunity must be in good academic and judicial standing.
 AJC Bylaws .

 A number of student-staff positions within the Office of Residence Life are available.
 These positions provide students the opportunity to gain valuable job and leadership skills.
 Interested students are encouraged to speak with current staff members (RAs, area coordinators, etc.) to learn more about these roles.
 For most positions, an application process occurs each spring and is publicized campus-wide.
 During this process staff is selected for the following year.
 Re-hire from year to year is subject to satisfactory job performance and continued need of the department.

 A total of 18 RAs are employed in the traditional residence halls.
 While each RA is responsible for a specific floor or area, all RAs work as a team to serve the larger student community.
 RAs are available to students who have personal or academic concerns, are having problems with their roommates or just need a helpful listening ear for advice, guidance or referral.
 RAs also plan programs, disseminate information and work to build a positive community in the residence halls by enforcing behavioral expectations.
 RAs serve in a duty rotation within their assigned building each evening.
 Each RA reports to an area coordinator or the assistant director.

 Qualifications for the RA position include:

-- 2.25 or higher cumulative GPA at the time of application (2.5 or higher preferred)
+- 2.50 minimum cumulative GPA at the time of application and throughout employment

 - Good judicial (disciplinary) standing